gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 Make me a reservation in Pittsburgh tomorrow at 7:30 pm ``

 Hopefully the *CreateReservation* method hit!
 Take a moment to inspect the *LuisResult* that was passed to the method.
-You should hopefully see the *RestaurantReservation.Address* and the *builtin.datetimeV2.datetime* entity.
+You should hopefully see the *RestaurantReservation.Address* and the *builtin.datetimeV2.datetime* **entities** and their parsed values.

-> If you don't get the expected results, it might mean that you needs to be further trained and re-published, or your current model was never published.
+> If you don't get the expected results, it might mean that your app needs to be further trained and re-published, or your current model was never published.

 Assuming the last test was successful, let's type another message into the Bot Emulator.
-Something that has nothing to do with restaurant reservations:
+Something that has nothing to do with restaurant reservations, such as:

 ``
 What's the weather like in Pittsburgh